fenrave/Quail-Luau/README.md

 ## **Quail-Luau**

+<sub>Known issue with IO_URING backend, which causes Zune to context switch to a single core.
+Use environment variable `ZUNE_ASYNC_BACKEND=epoll` if on Linux, which should properly handle it for now. <sub>

 <sub>***WIP, First Draft***<sub>

 The purpose of this project is to easily create Thread Queues via the Zune Runtime's Thread library.